Ride-The-Lightning/RTL/README.md

 ### <a name="install"></a>Installation
 #### First time setup
-Fetch sources from the RTL git repository, by executing the below command at the command prompt:
+* Fetch sources from the RTL git repository, by executing the below on the command prompt:
 `$ git clone https://github.com/ShahanaFarooqui/RTL.git`

-Move to the newly created directory:
+* Change directory to RTL folder:
 `$ cd RTL`

-Fetch the dependencies and build the application by running:
+* Fetch the dependencies and build the application by running:
 `$ npm install`

-#### Or: Updating existing build
+#### Or: Update existing build
 ```
 $ cd RTL
 $ git reset --hard HEAD